 The Tour de France is a ‘bigger’ race than the Giro.
-It has more media, more commotion, more people making demands on the cyclist’ waning energy.
-What it doesn’t have is the tifosi.(1) I discovered my passion for cycling in a very late age.
-I always enjoyed riding my bicycle starting from my boyhood: I […]
+It has more media, more commotion, more people making demands on the cyclist’s waning energy.
+What it doesn’t have is the tifosi (see notes 1) of the greatest show on earth.
+I discovered my passion for cycling at a very late age.
+I always […]

 1924 Giro d’Italia was very extraordinary.
-Because, Alfonsina Morini Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three major stage races.
+Because, Alfonsina Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three 3-week grand tours.

 I finished reading “Maglia Rosa – Triumph and Tragedy at the Giro d’Italia” by Herbie Sykes.
 Now it’s Tour de France time, and I started to reading “Slaying the Badger” by Richard Moore.

 Four cyclists have died during the Giro d’Italia: Orfeo Ponsin (a.k.a.
 Orfeo Ponzin) (1952), Juan Manuel Santisteban (a.k.a.
 Juan Manuel Santiesteban) (1976), Emilio Ravasio (1986), and Wouter Weylandt (2011).